|Troops march off to the Civil War in 1863. Valentine's Manual of New York City, 1863 (copyright expired)|

 |from the collection of the New York Public Library|

 Although the building survived the threat, the Parks Department offices left the Arsenal in 1914, moving to the new Municipal Building downtown.
-The building sat neglected and essentially empty, other than the weather instruments on the roof.
-In 1916 the Department considered razing the building, although nothing was done.
-Instead it sat for nearly a decade decaying.
+The building sat neglected and essentially vacant, other than the weather instruments on the roof.
+In 1916 the Department considered razing the building, but, instead, it sat for nearly a decade decaying.

-In 1922 The New York Times, which had once so vigorously condemned the Armory, lamented “New York does not destroy its old monuments, it ignores them.
-Such has been the fate of one of the oldest structures devoted to public uses in the territory north of Fifty-ninth Street – the Armory in Central Park.
+In 1922, The New York Times, which had once so vigorously condemned the Armory, lamented “New York does not destroy its old monuments, it ignores them.
+Such has been the fate of one of the oldest structures devoted to public uses in the territory north of Fifty-ninth Street–the Armory in Central Park."
+The article continued:

-The article continued “...the first State arsenal erected to safeguard the greatest port in the world and the greatest city in America stands facing palatial and opulent upper Fifth Avenue, dilapidated and deserted, with broken windows, cracked lintels, a rickety iron staircase, uneven board floors and more holes in the roof than there are spots on the skin of the leopard in a cage near by…while 'The Arsenal!' is a sinister monument to the neglect of those charged with its maintenance and preservation.”
+...the first State arsenal erected to safeguard the greatest port in the world and the greatest city in America stands facing palatial and opulent upper Fifth Avenue, dilapidated and deserted, with broken windows, cracked lintels, a rickety iron staircase, uneven board floors and more holes in the roof than there are spots on the skin of the leopard in a cage near by…while 'The Arsenal!' is a sinister monument to the neglect of those charged with its maintenance and preservation.

 |photo by Andrew Russeth|

 A decade later Commissioner Robert Moses supervised yet another complete conversion of the structure installing his office and command center here.
-Sandblasting removed decades of paint from the brick and the military-themed details – the entrance door’s cannon balls and drums, and the cast iron rifle stair balusters – were added.
-WPA artist Allen Saalburg adorned the interior walls with historically-themed murals.
+Sandblasting removed decades of paint from the brick and the military-themed details–the entrance door’s cannon balls and drums, and the cast iron rifle stair balusters–were added.
+WPA artist Allen Saalburg replaced Jacob Wrey Mould's interior ornamentation with with historically-themed murals.

 |photo via New York Parks Department|